evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!CAUTION]
 > **Axis vs. Center:** Do not use the distance to the center of the Earth ($3,960 \text{ miles}$) for every calculation.
 You must use the distance to the axis of rotation, which varies by latitude.
+## 2026June10 - Trigonometric Functions and the Unit Circle (Precalculus - Trigonometry 6) :